 Siya Kolisi: Springboks Captain Heaps Praise on Teammates After South Africa Win Over France

-The Springboks triumphed 32-17 over France despite being reduced to 14 men for the entire second half, after lock Lood de Jager was controversially shown a red card for a high tackle on a French player before the break.
+The Springboks triumphed despite being reduced to 14 men for the entire second half after lock Lood de Jager was shown a red card for a high tackle on a French player just before half-time—a decision that some commentators deemed controversial.
+The match was held in Paris, France, on Saturday, November 8, 2025.

-Kolisi has now joined a small group players who has hit such milestone, and was sacrificed for the team when they were reduced to 14 men.
-Rassie Erasmus explained why he decided to subbed off the Springboks captain.
+Kolisi has now joined a small group of players to have played 100 Tests for the Springboks and was substituted for tactical reasons when the team went down to 14 men.
+Coach Rassie Erasmus explained why he decided to sub off the captain during the match.

 Kolisi hails Springboks teammates